 The Company has a 100% interest in QIAGEN Finance (Luxembourg) S.A.
 (QIAGEN Finance) and QIAGEN Euro Finance (Luxembourg) S.A.
 (Euro Finance), companies established for the purpose of issuing convertible debt in 2004 and 2006, respectively.
 In August 2004, the Company issued \$150.0 million of 1.5% Senior Convertible Notes (2004 Notes) due in 2024 through QIAGEN Finance.
 In May 2006, the Company completed the offering of \$300.0 million of 3.25% Senior Convertible Notes (2006 Notes) due in 2026 through Euro Finance.
 The proceeds of the 2004 and 2006 Notes were loaned to subsidiaries within the consolidated QIAGEN N.V. group.
 QIAGEN N.V. has guaranteed all of these Notes, and has agreements with each of QIAGEN Finance and Euro Finance to issue common shares to the investors in the event of conversion of any of the Notes.
-According to the provisions of FIN 46R, QIAGEN Finance and Euro Finance are variable interest entities.
+QIAGEN Finance and Euro Finance are variable interest entities.
 The Company is not the primary beneficiary, therefore neither is consolidated.
 Accordingly, the 2004 and 2006 convertible debt is not included in the consolidated statements of QIAGEN N.V., though QIAGEN N.V. does report the full obligation of the debt through its liabilities to QIAGEN Finance and Euro Finance.
-QIAGEN N.V. accounts for its investments in QIAGEN Finance and Euro Finance as equity investments pursuant to Accounting Principles Board Opinion No. 18, and accordingly records 100% of the profit or loss of

-QIAGEN Finance and Euro Finance in the gain or loss from equity method investees.
+QIAGEN N.V. accounts for its investments in QIAGEN Finance and Euro Finance as equity investments and accordingly records 100% of the profit or loss of QIAGEN Finance and Euro Finance in the gain or loss from equity method investees.
 At present, the Company's maximum exposure to loss as a result of its involvement with QIAGEN Finance and Euro Finance is limited to the Company's share of losses from the equity method investments.